-Kelly Murphy joined the Centre of Human Factors and Sociotechnical Systems as Program Manager in 2017.
+Kelly Stewart joined the Centre of Human Factors and Sociotechnical Systems as Program Manager in 2017.
 In this role Kelly:

 Kelly joined USC as Team Leader of the Research Development Team in the Office of Research in 2008.
 In this role Kelly supported researchers to develop projects from concept to funding submission, including project design, application development, risk assessment, budget preparation, seeking of approvals and contract development and negotiation following award.
 This role also involved extensive interaction with internal and external stakeholders, regular policy, procedural and system review, and internal and external reporting.